 5. An assessment of whether the complaint is justified or not

-The register will be reviewed annually by the Partnership to verify that the Complaints Policy is in effective operation across the practice.
+The register will be reviewed annually by the Complaints Handler to verify that the Complaints Policy is in effective operation across the practice.
+The register is also considered quarterly by the Member Partners.

 The Legal Ombudsman

-If we are unable to satisfactorily resolve the Formal Complaint then the client will be informed of their right to take the matter to the Legal Ombudsman.
-Before a client approaches the Ombudsman, they must usually have already made a Formal Complaint to us.
+If we are unable to satisfactorily resolve the Formal Complaint then the complainant will be informed of their right to take the matter to the Legal Ombudsman.
+Before a complainant approaches the Ombudsman, they must usually have already made a Formal Complaint to us.

 The Legal Ombudsman will not normally consider a complaint unless:

-1. It is made within 6 months of the client receiving a final response from us; and
+1. It is made within 6 months of the complainant receiving a final response from us; and

-3. It is made no later than 6 years from the date of the act or omission or 3 years from when the client should reasonably have known there was cause for complaint.
+3. It is made no later than 6 years from the date of the act or omission or 3 years from when the complainant should reasonably have known there was cause for complaint.

 A referral to the Legal Ombudsman is generally not available to the following clients:-